karthikeyan2ai/hpc_course/README.md

 ###  code needs to evaluated again
 # ass1 learning

+### shared
+all threads can access and modify the variable.
+### critical
+specify a section of code that must be executed by only one thread at a time.

 # assigmnet 3: integral of function

 used reduction, shared and private; there is reduction in time and parallelisation achieved